Peter Morgan Alonso

 First baseman Pete Alonso was selected by the New York Mets in the 2nd round of the 2016 amateur draft, out of the University of Florida.
-He did not waste time having an impact in professional baseball, as in his first season, in 2016, he batted .321 with 5 homers and 21 RBIs in 30 games for the Brooklyn Cyclones of the New York-Penn League. he began the 2017 season with the St. Lucie Mets of the Florida State League, where he hit .286 in 82 games, earning a late-year promotion to the Binghamton Rumble Ponies of the Eastern League. there, he hit .311 in 11 games to finish with a batting line of .289/.359/.524 with 27 doubles and 18 homers in 93 games.
+He did not waste time having an impact in professional baseball, as in his first season (2016) he batted .321 with 5 homers and 21 RBI in 30 games for the Brooklyn Cyclones of the New York-Penn League.
+He began the 2017 season with the St. Lucie Mets of the Florida State League, where he hit .286 in 82 games, earning a late season promotion to the Binghamton Rumble Ponies of the Eastern League.
+There, he hit .311 in 11 games to finish with a batting line of .289/.359/.524 with 27 doubles and 18 homers in 93 games.

 He confirmed his status as a prime hitting prospect in the first half of the 2018 season, when he hit .314 in 65 games for Binghamton, earning another promotion, this time to the Las Vegas 51s of the Pacific Coast League.
 With Mets fans clamoring for his call-up with veteran Adrian Gonzalez, who was starting up in the Big Apple, showing he was clearly washed up, he was named to the United States team for the 2018 Futures Game.
-He replaced Nate Lowe at first base in mid-game and on the 7th inning hit a monstrous home run off Adonis Medina on a full count after a long battle.
-It was good for two runs and sealed a 10-6 win for the U.S. In 132 games between Binghamton and Las Vegas, he hit .285/.395/.571 with 31 doubles, 36 homers and 119 RBIs.
-In earlier times, this would have earned him a September call-up to the Big Apple, but the Mets were wary of service times issues and decided not to give him a look.
+He replaced Nate Lowe at first base mid-game and in the 7th inning hit a monstrous home run off Adonis Medina on a full count after a long battle.
+The 2-run shot sealed a 10-6 win for the U.S. In 132 games between Binghamton and Las Vegas, he hit .285/.395/.571 with 31 doubles, 36 homers and 119 RBI.
+In earlier times, this would have earned him a September call-up to the Big Apple, but the Mets were wary of service time issues and decided not to give him a look.